veltzer/demos-docker/compose/examples/mysql/README.md

-# MySQL with docker-compose
+# MySQL with docker compose

-This example shows how to bring up a MySQL container using docker-compose.
+This example shows how to bring up a MySQL container using docker compose.